Can You Change Medicare Supplement Plans With Pre-Existing Conditions?

 Guaranteed issue rights are federal protections triggered by qualifying events that give beneficiaries a 63-day window to enroll in a Medigap plan without medical underwriting.
 Under this window, insurers cannot deny coverage or charge higher premiums based on health status or pre-existing conditions.

 The 63-day clock starts on the date prior coverage actually ends, not on the date the beneficiary receives notice that coverage will terminate.
-This distinction matters because termination notices sometimes arrive weeks before the actual termination date, and beneficiaries who calculate from the notice date may miss the deadline.
+Termination notices sometimes arrive weeks before the actual end date.
+Beneficiaries who calculate their window from the notice date may miss the deadline.

 What Events Qualify You for Guaranteed Issue Rights?

-CMS defines a set of federal triggering events that activate guaranteed issue rights for Medigap enrollment.
+CMS defines six qualifying events that activate guaranteed issue rights for Medigap enrollment.
 The 63-day clock begins when coverage under the prior plan ends.
-Missing that window means losing that protection for the trigger entirely.
+Miss that window and the guaranteed issue right for that qualifying event is gone.

-Medigap insurers require written proof of the triggering event before processing an application under guaranteed issue.
-Acceptable documentation includes a plan termination letter, an employer benefit end-date confirmation or other official records.
+Medigap insurers require written proof of the qualifying event.
+Proof must accompany your application for the insurer to process it under guaranteed issue.
+Acceptable documentation includes a plan termination letter or an employer benefit end-date confirmation.

 Medicare Advantage Plan Termination

 Your Medicare Advantage plan stops participating in Medicare or ends coverage in your service area.
-CMS designates this event as a guaranteed issue trigger, giving you 63 days from the plan's termination date to apply for a Medigap plan without health review.
+CMS designates this event as a guaranteed issue trigger.
+You have 63 days from the plan's termination date to apply for a Medigap plan without health review.

 Loss of Employer or Union Group Coverage